-Some updates are available on an on-demand basis from the GUI pages related to the feature.

-- Step 1 Choose System Administration > Upgrade and Update Settings. - Step 2 Click Edit Update Settings. - Step 3 Specify the location of the update files. - Step 4 Initiate the update using the Update Now function key on the component page located on the Security Services tab.
+Some updates are available on demand from the GUI pages related to the feature.
+View a record of update activity in the updater log file.
+Subscribe to the updater log file on the System Administration > Log Subscriptions page.
+Updates that are in-progress cannot be interrupted.
+All in-progress updates must complete be changes can be applied.
+Choose System Administration > Upgrade and Update Settings.
+Click Edit Update Settings.
+Specify the location of the update files.
+Initiate the update using the Update Now function key on the component page located on the Security Services tab.
 For example, Security Services > Web Reputation Filters page.
+The CLI and the Web application interface may be sluggish or unavailable during the update process.